On the last track, we discussed three examples of combining education

 instead of acting impulsively.
 Would the "Internal Dialogue" technique

-be beneficial to your client with ADD?
+be beneficial to your client with ADHD?

 Type #3 - Social Skills Training